 Compliance Made Easy

-Utilising drone technology such as the Flyability Elios can make all the difference when complying with the ISM code and creating a robust and easy to execute Safety Management System.
+Utilising drone technology can make all the difference when complying with the ISM code and creating a robust and easy to execute Safety Management System.
 With the such a large amount of importance placed on crew and passenger welfare, anything that can help to lessen exposure to hazards has to be explored.
 Autonomous technologies are set to revolutionise our world and whilst we wait for our driverless cars which will cut road deaths, and robots which will carry out surgical procedures, we can make use of the technology we have now.
 UAS are proven to increase the safety of workers in numerous situations.
-The Flyability Elios has now shown that this is possible even under the most difficult of circumstances.
+The Elios has now shown that this is possible even under the most difficult of circumstances.
 Ships are dangerous places, with unique characteristics and hazards which require specialist considerations.
-Flyability have risen to the challenge and created a solution which is a dream come true for marine operations.

-Watch how the Flyability Elios can improve the safety and efficiency of your ship surveys here >
+Watch how the Elios can improve the safety and efficiency of your ship surveys here >

 Martek Marine specialise in innovative solutions which support the stability and future of the marine industry.
 We are working with the European Maritime Safety Agency (EMSA) and other flag administrations, major classification societies and major ship operators to help them to utilise the power of drones for business growth and improved crew welfare.
 Find out more about our UAS services.